AresMUSH/aresmush.com/articles/index.md

 ## Old MUSH Editorials

-Note: These were published over 20 years ago, so their principles are pretty dated.
-They may still be of some historical interest.
+> Note: These were published over 20 years ago, so their principles may be somewhat dated.

 * [Building the Perfect MUSH](/articles/building-the-perfect-mush.html) - Tips and things to consider when creating a MUSH.
 * [IC vs RL Time](/articles/ic-vs-rl-time.html) - Comparison of various time ratios.